 |must-fact1 speak-fact-acc2 PIn−3-nom-nom3a.|

 |speak-fact1 PIn−2-nom-nom2a want-acc-fact2.|

 Note the parallelism to the adverbial adjective in ‘He behaves strangely’.
 That sentence was translated with exactly the same pattern of cases – most importantly a factive bracket –, although we arrived there by a different reasoning.
-This is also a good example of how to confer reality: while the inversion puts the wanting below the speaking (at second level, that is), the bracket in the inverted sentence makes sure that the wanting is still asserted.
+This is also a good example of how to confer reality: while the inversion puts the wanting below the speaking (at second level, that is), the bracket makes sure that the sentence still claims the wanting.

-On the other hand, adverbs such as ‘certainly, possibly, hopefully’ usually cause a sentence not to claim the reality of its predicate, so we need to translate the English predicate with a second-level word.
-This results in a construction with a verb of certainty having an irrelevant nominative object, and possibly compounded.
+On the other hand, adverbs such as ‘certainly, possibly, hopefully’ cause a sentence not to claim reality of the English verb, so we need to translate it as a second-level word and the adverb as the predicate with an undefined nominative object.